 Artist Moses Hacmon presents his breathtaking large-scale photographic art installation Faces of Water, which captures the movement and energy of water.

 The unique 30-member all-male choir Conspiracy of Beards performs water-inspired songs of legendary poet and songwriter Leonard Cohen (b.
 1934).

-Show-stopping numbers by the Cockettes, the theater troupe documented in the early 1970s in photographs on view in Anthony Friedkin: The Gay Essay, are brought to life again!
-The stars of the Thrillpeddlers, including original members of the Cockettes, recreate senes from "Pearls over Shanghai," "Hot Greeks," "Vice Palace," and "Tinsel Tarts in a Hot Coma," which took place in front of the old de Young building many years ago.
+Show-stopping numbers first performed by the Cockettes, the theater troupe documented in the early 1970s in photographs on view in Anthony Friedkin: The Gay Essay, are brought to life again!
+The stars of the Thrillpeddlers, including original members of the Cockettes, recreate scenes from "Pearls over Shanghai," "Hot Greeks," "Vice Palace," and "Tinsel Tarts in a Hot Coma," which took place in front of the old de Young building many years ago.

 Alexandra Blum and Calixto Robles will work with mono-screen printmaking to create multiple-screen images in the modernist spirit of “combines,” using elements of color, found images, and personal iconographies.

 Join visual artist and activist, Favianna Rodriguez, as she celebrates the resiliency, courage, and determination of immigrants who come to the United States.
 Rodriguez will be sharing her popular art project “Migration is Beautiful” by completing a life-size mural with the image of a monarch butterfly, the longest traveling insect that migrates through Mexico, the United States, and Canada.
 The artist explains: "The monarch butterfly represents the beauty of migration and the fundamental right that living beings have to freely move.

 Create a mixed-media art project inspired by the photographs of Anthony Friedkin and the Bullycide Project, led by CJ Grossman.

 Every week, Friday Night at the de Young offers art making to encourage everyone, of all ages, to tap into their creativity.